 A Challenge for IT Departments

-Incorporating Human Factors into IT security strategies can be challenging simply because people aren’t always consistent.
+Applying Human Factors into an effective IT security strategy can be challenging simply because people aren’t always consistent.
 IT professionals can’t assume that because one person or team does something a certain way, everyone else will do the same.
 Gathering data from as many users and situations as possible are important to mapping security needs and appropriate processes, making IT project management inherently valuable to security teams and development projects.